soIu/framework/README.md

 After years developing applications with *magic* MVC and ORM included with it, I started to think even though these ORM Frameworks and relational-databases are powerful.
 They lack some important points that needs to be fixed.

 # Purpose of this project
 - Creating an ORM for PouchDB/CouchDB which is a non-relational database or simply called NoSQL (except PouchDB that can be configured to use SQLite, etc), with a fabulous sync feature (https://pouchdb.com/guides/replication.html), offline capabilities, revision management, and performance.
 One more thing, ITS JSON!!
-(ORM Repo https://github.com/rafi16jan/pouchdb-orm) Ready ✓
+(ORM Repo https://github.com/rafi16jan/pouchdb-orm) Done ✓

 - Build a *not so magic* server-side MVC or PWA (Progressive Web Apps that only rely to RESTFul APIs and can be ran offline, either with service worker or local PouchDB) Framework.
 I prefer PWA, but I still need recommendation.
-(Framework Repo https://github.com/rafi16jan/rapyd-framework) In-progress •
+(Framework Repo https://github.com/rafi16jan/rapyd-framework) Ready ✓

 - Use RapydScript (Python transpiler to Javascript, currently ES5 for compatibilty) in server-side (Node.js) and client-side, because Python's slogan "readability counts" is true.
 I managed to build full-customized ERP based on customer's needs with Odoo.
 But the performance is not good.
 Done ✓